SimonMoynihan33/fur-ever-mates-adoption/README.md

 # Fur-Ever Mates

 *Fur-Ever Mates* is a dog adoption agency based in Kerry, Ireland.
-The goal of this site is to pair dogs currently without families to suitable and caring homes.
+The goal of this site is to pair dogs currently without families with suitable and caring homes.

-This site contains a simple but elegant home page with reviews from previous adopters, a rehoming page where you can see dogs that are currently for adoption, an about page with a contact section and a sign up form to be considered for screening.
+This site contains a simple but elegant home page with reviews from previous adopters, a rehoming page where you can see dogs that are currently up for adoption, an about page with a contact section, and a sign-up form to be considered for screening.

 ## Why Fur-Ever Mates?

 I chose this idea because I believe there are too many dogs seeking a home.
-I have 1 rescue dog who we adopted 2 years ago and it is always the route I would go before buying dogs from breeders.
-It is a luxury to purchase a specific dog that you want but decisions such as this can sometimes result in abandonement if paired with poor planning and unrealistic expectations.
-Many people do not know the time and care it takes to own a dog, and therefore cannot keep up with the responsibilities.
+I have one rescue dog whom we adopted two years ago, and it is always the route I would take before buying dogs from breeders.
+It is a luxury to purchase a specific dog that you want, but decisions such as this can sometimes result in abandonment if paired with poor planning and unrealistic expectations.
+Many people do not know the time and care it takes to own a dog and, therefore, cannot keep up with the responsibilities.

-"Over 3,000 dogs are living in shelters and pounds across the country as “hundreds” more are on waiting lists, a new survey shows." ~ [Irish Independant, 2023](https://www.independent.ie/irish-news/over-3000-dogs-in-shelters-across-ireland-revealing-dire-situation-after-pandemic/a1809558249.html)
+"Over 3,000 dogs are living in shelters and pounds across the country as “hundreds” more are on waiting lists, a new survey shows." ~ [Irish Independent, 2023](https://www.independent.ie/irish-news/over-3000-dogs-in-shelters-across-ireland-revealing-dire-situation-after-pandemic/a1809558249.html)

 This number breaks my heart as I know it does for many.
-Adopting dogs already in search is the only way to save many of these loyal and loving animals.
+Adopting dogs already in search of homes is the only way to save many of these loyal and loving animals.

 Dogs are among the most loyal creatures in the world, and they all deserve to be treated as such.

 **Please note:** Fur-Ever Mates is currently only an idea.
-You cannot as of yet use this site to adopt or foster any dogs and all dogs showcased on this site are not available for adoption.
+You cannot as of yet use this site to adopt or foster any dogs and all dogs showcased on this site are currently not available for adoption.

 ![amiresponsive](docs/amiresponsiveclip.png)